 - Rice vinegar/vinegar (su): depending on the type of citrus used, and the sort of flavor profile you are looking for, it may contain rice vinegar, vinegar, or an apple cider vinegar.

-There are sites that say you can substitute pineapple for oranges, mangoes, or green apples, and if you are like “nawwww,” that is how I feel about yuzu or sudachi substitutes or vegan bacon (not even close).
+Some sites say you can substitute pineapple for oranges, mangoes, or green apples, but anybody who has either will say none are the same.
+That is how I feel about yuzu, sudachi substitutes and vegan bacon (not even close).

 Look at any recipe site, and you will see every wannabe cook in the comments section touting their substitutes (that is their flex).
-Great, but first try the experience of a genuine Japanese iteration (no substitute).
+Great, but first try the experience of a genuine Japanese iteration (no substitute although vegan chocolate frosting is delicious).

 The base dashi of ponzu (pescatarian):